 We have 6 divisions to accommodate players of diverse skill levels.
 All divisions play double-headers in the morning.
 There are 2 Saturday divisions and 4 weekday divisions.
-In each division, returning and new players are assigned to new teams every year to balance the competition and to allow players to play with one another as teammates as well as against one another as competitors.
+In each division, returning and new players are assigned to new teams every year to balance the competition and to allow players to play with one another as teammates and, in another year, against one another as competitors.